Driving on Shabbat: Reform

 Reform Judaism, which does not consider halakha binding, has long permitted driving during Shabbat.
 Most members of Reform congregations drive to services, as well as to other Shabbat activities.

 One rationale permitting driving on Shabbat is that in society where cars are common, it is more 'restful' to drive to observe a positive mitzvah (attending Shabbat services).

 Riding in a vehicle

 While the operation of a motor vehicle clearly violates Shabbat laws, another question is if it is permissible to ride as a passenger in a vehicle driven by a gentile during Shabbat.

 Some Orthodox rabbis have ruled that besides the appearance being given, since a passenger being present in a vehicle may cause the vehicle to require additional fuel versus the absence of that passenger, this practice is generally not permitted.
-However, it may be permissible if a Jew has a medical reason to be transported in a vehicle that is short of life-threatening.
+It may be permissible, however, if a Jew has a medical reason that is short of life-threatening, for the passenger to be transported in a vehicle.

 Some Orthodox rabbis believe that riding in a pre-programmed self-driving car may be halachically permissible, but may be against the spirit of the law.